psimoesSsimoes/seomis.github.io/_posts/2021-04-11-kibana-surrounding-bash.md

 Should be simple enough: Open browser developer tools, click the Kibana log link of `View Surrounding Documents`, [copy as curl](https://everything.curl.dev/usingcurl/copyas).
 Tune some of the request fields, perform the request and  use [jq](https://github.com/stedolan/jq) to look up the fields i want.

-The original curl (redacted, and without headers) is similar to this one:
+The original curl (without headers) is similar to this one:

 ```html